realth000/gitsumu/README.md

 Options:

-* `ignoreStderr`: `bool` type.
-Still save contents if the custom command output contents to stderr.
+* `ignoreStderr`: Still save contents if the custom command output contents to stderr. `bool` type, default is false.
-* `useStderr`: `bool` type.
-Save the content in stderr as result.
+* `useStderr`: Save the content in stderr as result. `bool` type, default is false.

-### Change generate directory
+### Change save path

 Similar to other packages.
-Add the following lines to `build.yaml` will change the generated file to `lib/generated/`
+Add the following lines to `build.yaml` will generat the file in `lib/generated/` directory:
-folder:

 ```yaml
 targets: